dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_2_Accessing_Digitalcoind_with_Java.md

 ## Send a Transaction

-The JavaBitcoindRpcClient library has some good tools that make it easy to create a transaction from scratch.
+The JavaDigitalcoindRpcClient library has some good tools that make it easy to create a transaction from scratch.

 ### Create a Transaction